friends-of-ce/merchant-api-client-php/docs/Api/ReturnApi.md

 returnGetDeclaredByChannel($channelIds, $merchantOrderNos, $channelOrderNos, $fulfillmentType, $statuses, $reasons, $fromDate, $toDate, $isAcknowledged, $page): \FriendsOfCE\Merchant\ApiClient\Model\CollectionOfMerchantReturnResponse
 ```

-Get Returns.
+Gets marketplace returns

-Get all returns created by the channel.
-This call is supposed<br />to be used by merchants.
-Channels should use the 'GET /v2/returns/channel'<br />call.
+Gets all returns created by the marketplace.<br /><br />**NB:** this endpoint is used for both marketplace and marketplace-fulfilled returns.

 ### Example